 Usui Sensei practiced this new ability with his family and developed his healing system through experimentation and by using skills and information based on his previous study of religious practices, philosophy, and spiritual disciplines.
 He called his system of healing Shin-Shin Kai-Zen Usui Reiki Ryo-Ho (The Usui Reiki Treatment Method for Improvement of Body and Mind) or in its simplified form Usui Reiki Ryoho (Usui Reiki Healing Method).
 It is important to know that Usui Sensei didn't create Reiki as there were other methods of Reiki healing in Japan prior to Usui Sensei creating his method.(13)

 In 1923, the great Kanto earthquake devastated Tokyo.
 More than 140,000 people died and over half of the houses and buildings were shaken down or burned.
-An overwhelming number of people were left homeless, injured, sick and grieving.(15) Usui Sensei felt great compassion for the people and began treating as many as he could with Reiki.
-This was a tremendous amount of work, and it was at this time that he began training other Shihan (teachers) so that they could help him more quickly train others to be Reiki practitioners and help the sick and injured.(16) It was at this time that he further developed his system of Reiki including devising a more formal Reiju (attunement) process.
+An overwhelming number of people were left homeless, injured, sick and grieving.(17) Usui Sensei felt great compassion for the people and began treating as many as he could with Reiki.
+This was a tremendous amount of work, and it was at this time that he began training other Shihan (teachers) so that they could help him more quickly train others to be Reiki practitioners and help the sick and injured.(18) It was at this time that he further developed his system of Reiki, including adding the symbols and devising a more formal Reiju (attunement) process.

 There were many hands-on healing schools in Japan at the time Usui Sensei started his school.
 These other schools were not part of Usui Reiki.(24) There may have been some connection between Reiki and MahiKari and Johrei as these two Japanese religions have a Reiju like (attunement) process and offer people healing through the hands.(25)

 Before his passing, Usui Sensei had asked Hayashi Sensei to open his own Reiki clinic and to expand and develop Reiki Ryoho based on his previous experience as a medical doctor in the Navy.
 Motivated by this request, Hayashi Sensei started a school and clinic called Hayashi Reiki Kenkyukai (Institute).
 After Usui Sensei’s passing he also left the Gakkai.